 "While hacking is an innate skill set for many, it can also be learned by getting into the habit of challenging yourself to make and test changes in everything you do.
 Rather than just doing what you did last time, ask yourself how you might make something better."Daniele Fiandaca

 But don’t get testing confused with polishing your execution.
 Testing is all about fine-tuning the idea.
 Once the thinking is near flawless, you can start finessing how it looks.

-Now, if you want to get all meta about hacking, shift your focus from the brief to your own thinking.
-Can you hack your own process first, before even tackling the challenge in front of you?
+Now, if you want to get all meta about hacking, shift your focus from the creative brief to your own thinking.
+Can you hack your own process first, before even tackling the creative brief in front of you?
 Every tip we've shared can be applied to how you’re working.
 Do you assume a brainstorm is going to do the trick every time?